project44/archived-manifest-ui/README.md

 yarn add @manifest-ui/react
 ```

-Note that you must have Chakra UI and all peer dependencies installed for your project as well.
-See the [installation instructions](https://chakra-ui.com/docs/getting-started#installation) of the Chakra UI docs.
+Note that you must have Manifest UI and all peer dependencies installed for your project as well.
+Manifest UI is built using Chakra UI – see the Chakra UI[installation instructions](https://chakra-ui.com/docs/getting-started#installation).

 ```
 # npm with peer dependencies